The Best Healthy Snack Ideas for Weight Loss & Health

 • Chili lime: lime zest and chili powder

-Additional Healthy Snack Options
+Bonus Healthy Snack Tips

 In addition to preparing and enjoying the healthy snack ideas above, take more action with these tips:

-• Replace the candy jar with a fruit bowl.
 Eliminating the candy jar and keeping the bowl filled with colorful fruits can subtly initiate better healthy food choices.

-• Keep stocked.
 Have a sweet tooth coming on?
 Instead of running to the vending machine for a sugary treat, keep dark chocolate squares at your desk.

-• Create a healthy snack station.
 Next time you plan to treat your coworkers, create a homemade trail mix or a fun yogurt station.
 Your colleagues and body will thank you for the healthy work snacks!

 In addition to offering balanced meals, bistroMD offers EATS (Essential and Tasty Snacks).
 These snacks are a cost-friendly and delicious approach to snacking beyond standard protein bars.

 Each bistroMD snack supplies between 8 to 15 grams of protein and an average of 200 calories.
-Eating between meals helps stabilize blood sugars boost metabolism, curb food cravings, and heighten energy levels.
+Eating between meals helps stabilize blood sugars, boost metabolism, curb food cravings, and heighten energy levels.

 Healthy snacking has also never tasted so good!
 Numerous snack options include dark chocolate coconut bars, parmesan Italiano chips, and cinnamon toast pretzels just to name a few…